San Francisco Bay Area: Subregions

-The "Peninsula" subregion includes the cities and towns on the San Francisco Peninsula, excluding the titular city of San Francisco.
+The Peninsula subregion includes the cities and towns on the San Francisco Peninsula, excluding the titular city of San Francisco.
 Its eastern half, which runs alongside the Bay, is highly populated, while its less populated western coast traces the coastline of the Pacific Ocean and is known for its open space and hiking trails.
-Roughly coinciding with the borders of San Mateo County, it also includes the northwestern Santa Clara County cities of Palo Alto, Mountain View, and Los Altos.
+Roughly coinciding with the borders of San Mateo County, it can also include the northwestern Santa Clara County cities of Palo Alto, Mountain View, and Los Altos.

 Although geographically located on the tip of the San Francisco Peninsula, the city of San Francisco is not considered part of the "Peninsula" subregion, but as a separate entity.

-The term "South Bay" has different meanings to different groups: Writing in 1959 for the Army Corps of Engineers, the United States Department of Commerce defined the South Bay as comprising five counties, corresponding to their two-way division of the bay into north and south regions.
+The South Bay commonly refers to Santa Clara County, which is centered around San Jose and includes smaller cities such as Sunnyvale, Santa Clara, and Morgan Hill.
+This subregion's urban core stretches from the southern edge of San Francisco Bay to the northern border of San Benito County in Gilroy; occupying most of the southern portion of Santa Clara Valley between the Santa Cruz Mountains and the Diablo Range.
+Historically, the term has had slightly different meanings: the Army Corps of Engineers and the United States Department of Commerce in 1959 defined the South Bay as comprising five counties, corresponding to their two-way division of the Bay into north and south regions.
 In 1989, the federal Environmental Protection Agency defined the South Bay as the northern part of Santa Clara County and the southeastern part of San Mateo County.